The News Site of Fresno City College

 Samantha Washburn, Entertainment Editor

-Jesus Herrera, Managing Editor
+Jesus Herrera, Editor-in-Chief

-Jesus Herrera is the Managing editor at The Rampage for the fall 2023 semester at Fresno City College.
-While being a member of the editing team he also is a reporter and photographer.
+Jesus Herrera is the Editor in Chief at The Rampage for the spring 2024 semester at Fresno City College.
+This will be his fourth and final semester on the team.
+While also fulfilling his duties as EIC, Jesus still plans on growing his writing and photography skills throughout the semester.
 Born and raised in Fresno Jesus grew up on shows like Avatar: The Last Airbender, Spectacular Spider-man, and Justice League.
 These started his love for storytelling of all kinds and are the foundation of his belief that a story can have a huge impact on someone's life.
 To this day he is a big comic and manga fan with his current favorites being Kaiju No.8 and Invincible.
 Jesus has been going to Fresno City since 2019 but started his journalism major fall of 2022.
 He has also studied film and American sign language at Fresno City College with the ladder being his major prior to 2020.
-His plan this semester is to build a foundation for future reporters after him and refine the quality of the work published.

 Comments (0)